Assessing Risk in Bitcoin Custody

-These platforms are marketed as providing “yield, ” or returns on your investment.
+These platforms are marketed as providing “yield” or returns on your investment.
 Such platforms generally have complete discretion over your Bitcoin.
-They may send it to another third party, which itself may lend it to any number of other parties.
+They may send it to another third party, which itself may lend it to any other parties.
 They may lock it up in some other blockchain to engage in “DeFi yield farming, ” and this blockchain may have a bug or get hacked.
 They may park it with another fund that blows up.
-There are no returns without risk, and we believe that the risk in the vast majority of investment platforms is grossly underpriced.
+There are no returns without risk, and we believe the risk in most investment platforms is grossly underpriced.
 In other words, getting paid 6% for sending someone your bitcoin, never to see it again, seems like a pretty bad trade for the world’s fastest-growing asset class.

-Setting aside investments, any agreement to swap fiat for Bitcoin will likely involve a step during which your fiat money sits with a counterparty prior to you receiving the Bitcoin.
+Setting aside investments, any agreement to swap fiat for Bitcoin will likely involve a step during which your fiat money sits with a counterparty before you receive the Bitcoin.
 This is where exchanges, brokerages, and qualified custodians come in.

 During this step, the Bitcoin keys are held by the custodian.
 Because Bitcoin is not FDIC or SIPC insured, you have no backstop if your custodian loses your Bitcoin.
 You likely also have no legal recourse, as you will typically sign a disclaimer with the understanding that there are no government backstops for digital assets.

 Qualified Custodians are specialized entities that do not broadly perform the function of exchanges.
 They have a small attack surface because they specialize in custody services.
-They do not directly interact with end users, which means the surface area for social engineering attacks is greatly reduced.
+They do not directly interact with end users, which means the surface area for social engineering attacks is significantly reduced.
 Finally, they operate under regulations that are often more strict than banks.
-For example, Nevada trust companies such as Prime Trust LLC must maintain legal segregation between customer assets and their own under NRS 669.
-Qualified custodians spend a large portion of their budget on security and compliance and do not have other “distracting” business lines like exchanges do.
+For example, Nevada trust companies must maintain legal segregation between customer assets and their own under NRS 669.
+Qualified custodians spend a large portion of their budget on security and compliance.
+They do not have other “distracting” business lines like exchanges do.

 Finally, we must touch upon the risks of self-custody.
 While we continue to recommend self-custody as the north star for every Bitcoiner, we must also understand that it is not without risk.
 Private keys for self-custody must be secured from theft, damage, and loss.
 Should the need arise, loved ones must be left with instructions and training on recovery.
 That said, we are excited to support and develop a growing segment of collaborative custody products, which we believe will offer a path to getting assistance securing a backup key.